freeCodeCamp/freeCodeCamp/guide/english/csharp/try-catch/index.md

     // DO SOMETHING
     Console.WriteLine(exceptionVariable.Message);
 }
-// Only FormatExceptions will be caught in this catch block. catch(ArgumentNullException nullException)
+// Only ArgumentNullException will be caught in this catch block. catch(ArgumentNullException nullException)
 {
     // DO SOMETHING DIFFERENT